indico/mereswine/README.md

 ### Authentication

-Cephalopod uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems, for now it is posisble to log in using your GitHub account.
-Keep in mind that Flask-Multipass should be configured in `settings.cfg` as mentioned in its documentation and as you can see in the settings example file.
-In addition you should specify the email addresses of the GitHub users that should have access to Cephalopod in `USER_WHITELIST` in order to prevent the access of every GitHub user.
+Cephalopod uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems.
+Keep in mind that Flask-Multipass should be configured in `settings.cfg` as mentioned in its documentation and as can be seen in the settings example file.
+In addition you should specify in `USER_WHITELIST` the identifiers the users have in the authentication systems being used so that they can access Cephalopod, thus preventing that every user registered in these systems can access Cephalopod unrestrictedly.

 ## API implementation